KacperMayday/ImagePy/README.md

 Inside your virtual environment:

-1. Clone the repository: `git clone https://github.com/KacperMayday/ImagePy.git`
-2. Install Python package: `pip install imagepy`
+1. Install Python package: `pip install git+https://github.com/KacperMayday/ImagePy.git`
-3. Run: `imagepy`
+2. Run: `imagepy`

 Check [Usage](#usage) section to see how to compile and execute application as `.exe` file.